divyanshsood22/Staff-Roles/README.md

 ` 5 ` **Trainees** : People whom Mod Apply Form has been accepted.

-` 6 ` **No Ping / No Tags / No DMs** : Special people that should not be disturbed or else you will be given a special treatment from Tushar.

 ➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖

 ` ● ` ___LEVEL UP ROLES___ :-